functionland/fula-api/docs/wnfs-comparison.md

     - Listing a large directory can require multiple blockstore fetches and many small decryption operations (one per node/header).
     - More complex data structures (HAMT + accumulators + ratchets) make implementation and caching more involved.

+#### Peergos

+- **Cryptree + Merkle‑CHAMP for listing**
+  - Peergos also separates metadata and content using Cryptree capabilities and a Merkle‑CHAMP index of encrypted nodes.
+  - Directory nodes contain encrypted child metadata (names, types, timestamps, etc.), while content chunks are separate encrypted blobs.
+- **Listing behavior**
+  - To list a directory, the Peergos client/server walks the Merkle‑CHAMP path to the directory node and decrypts its metadata, without touching file content chunks.
+  - As with WNFS, only the directory node and a few CHAMP nodes need to be loaded; file contents remain untouched until the user opens a file.
+- **Implications**
+  - **Pros:**
+    - Scales well to large trees and multi‑tenant spaces; directory listings touch only a small subset of the structure.
+    - Strong metadata privacy, including thumbnails and file properties, while supporting rich UI views.
+  - **Cons:**
+    - More underlying storage lookups per listing than Fula’s single‑index‑object model (though often local to the Peergos server’s IPFS node).

 **Verdict:**

-- Both Fula and WNFS support **metadata‑only listing of encrypted folders** suitable for file‑manager‑style UIs, without decrypting file contents.
+- **Fula, WNFS, and Peergos all support metadata‑only listing of encrypted folders** for file‑manager‑style UIs, without decrypting file contents.
 - **Fula** optimizes for the gateway/object‑storage model:
-  - A single encrypted `PrivateForest` index per bucket gives very fast listings after an initial download/decrypt, especially for small–medium buckets.
+  - A single encrypted `PrivateForest` index per bucket gives very fast listings after an initial download/decrypt, especially for small–medium buckets, and minimizes storage round‑trips.
-- **WNFS** optimizes for very large, evolving private filesystems:
+- **WNFS** and **Peergos** optimize for very large, evolving private filesystems:
-  - `HamtForest` and per‑node headers let you list only the subtrees you care about, with work proportional to directory size rather than global tree size.
+  - `HamtForest` and Merkle‑CHAMP with per‑node headers let you list only the subtrees you care about, with work proportional to directory size rather than global tree size, at the cost of more fine‑grained storage operations per listing.

 ---